gesoteric/soundcloud-audio-downloader/README.md

     pip install requests pydub
     ```

+2. Retrieve your client_Id and user_id from soundcloud.com

+- Visit soundcloud.com
+- Hit F12 on your keyboard
+- Click the *Network* tab
+- Filter for /users
+- Look for responses which contain "/users/{user_id}" and client_id={client_id}
+- Add both these values to your config.py file

-2. Create a `config.py` file with the following variables:
+3. Create a `config.py` file with the following variables:

     ```python
     user_id = 'YOUR_USER_ID'